 Specific Gravity (Relative Density):

-Is the ratio of the mass of an aggregate to the mass of a volume of water equal to the volume of the aggregate particles.
+The ratio of the mass of an aggregate to the mass of a volume of water is equal to the volume of the aggregate particles.
 Specific gravity is a fundamental property of aggregates that are used in many different calculations and for the proportioning of asphalt and concrete mixtures.

 There are many standard test methods to determine specific gravity values of different construction materials, but for our purposes, we will stick to the two test methods for coarse and fine aggregates.
 Both test methods require care to execute properly, but the procedures are straightforward.
 The methods also allow calculation of absorption of water, which can indicate aggregate that may not be durable and estimate the amount of asphalt binder that may be absorbed.

-The Coarse Aggregate Test (ASTM C127 and AASHTO T 85) is simply a volume determination by displacement of water.
+ASTM C127 and AASHTO T 85 are simply a volume determination by displacement of water.
 A basic test can be performed with a woven-wire basket and water container, or the complete test can be performed more efficiently using a specific gravity bench for suspended weighing of the specimen from an electronic balance.

-Both of these standard test methods allow calculation of different types of specific gravity:
+Both of these standard test methods allow the calculation of different types of specific gravity: